precap/dcc-ex.github.io/docs/ex-commandstation/index.rst

    R2R EX-CSB1 Command Station / Booster

+An |EX-CS| is a simple, but powerful, DCC and DC Command Station which you can purchase ready-to-run or assemble yourself from widely available parts.
+It supports much of the NMRA Digital Command Control (DCC) standards, including:

 * Simultaneous control of multiple locomotives
 * Control of all cab/loco functions (F0-F28 and F29-F68)
 * Control of accessory/function decoders (F0-F28 and F29-F68)